XimeraProject/ximeraLatex/luaxake/README.md

 - `compilers` -- settings for compiler commands.
 Each compiler contains table with additional settings.

-There are three available compilers, but you can add more:
+There are several available compilers, and more can be added in the settings:

 - `pdf` -- command used for the PDF generation
 - `html` -- command used for the HTML generation
-- `sagetex.sage` -- command used for the `sagetex.sage` generation
+- `sagetex.sage` -- command used for the `sagetex.sage` generation  (NOT YET IMPLEMENTED)

 ```Lua
 compilers = {